Who comes for counseling at Wild Goose?

 We do not have a receptionist and our counseling sessions in our offices at Karlene’s are by appointment only.
 If you would like to talk about making an appointment, call us at 907-953-9655 to do so.
 We would love to hear from you.

 Are you handicapped accessible?

-No, but we may be able to work with your needs.
-Our regular offices are located up a half-set of stairs.
+Unfortunately, we are not fully accessible right now.
+Our regular offices are located up a half-set of stairs, which can pose a problem for some.
 We understand that not everybody is able to climb stairs, and your safety and comfort is important to us.
-If mobility is a difficulty for you, we have a few additional meeting options which may be available (usually on Sunday afternoons).
+If mobility is a difficulty for you, we may have a few additional meeting options which may be available (usually on Sunday afternoons).
 Please ask us about these options when you call us.

 What are some mental health/addiction issues that aren’t a fit for Wild Goose?

 As a small private office, we are not able to provide counseling services for severe mental illness and/or severe addictions.
-We typically meet with our clients once each week, at most, and this simply isn’t enough for folks who are struggling with more severe problems or episodes.
+We typically meet with our clients once or twice each week and this simply isn’t enough for folks who are struggling with more severe problems or episodes.
 Your healing is our top priority, and there are agencies, programs, and residential treatment centers that are better equipped to meet such needs, helping you achieve stabilization.

-If you are interested in working with one of our counselors for after-care once you have reached a level of stabilization where you can maintain with once-a-week counseling supports, please do give us a call!
+If you are interested in working with one of our counselors for after-care (once you have reached a level of stabilization where you can maintain with just weekly counseling supports), please do give us a call!

 Safety First!
 Confidentiality Has Limits: